MarkRoldan88/Mastercam-Level-Exporter/README.md

 # Mastercam-Level-Exporter
-_Work in progress_
+🚧 _Work in progress_ 🚧

 This is a 'NetHook' (chook) made for Mastercam 2021.

-It can be used to automate the process of exporting CAD entities within levels to individual files of a specified CAD format.
-Most Mastercam formats are supported.
+It can automate the process of exporting CAD entities within levels to individual files of a specified CAD format; most Mastercam CAD formats are supported.

 Similar to the `Save Some` function within Mastercam; it would be used when you want to save a CAD entity as a separate file of a certain CAD format.